 Because you’re doing this at home, you most likely won’t have the luxury of having someone else create healthy meals to eat during your retreat, but that doesn’t mean you can’t pamper yourself.
 Just plan healthy meals in advance.
 Prep as much as you can and keep them simple to reduce fuss (and dishes).

-• Wide-mouth canning jars with tight-fitting lids: pint jars for side salads, quart jars for individual meal-sized salads, 2-quart jars (or larger) for multiple servings
+- Wide-mouth canning jars with tight-fitting lids.
+Pint jars for side salads, quart jars for individual meal-sized salads, and two-quart jars for multiple servings.

 • Salad dressing: Pour 1 to 4 tablespoons of your favorite salad dressing in the bottom of the jar.
-Adjust the amount of dressing depending on the size of the salad you are making and your personal preference.
+Adjust depending on the size of the salad and your personal preference.

-• Hard vegetables: Next, add any hard chopped vegetables you’re including in your salad, like carrots, cucumbers, red and green peppers, cooked beets and fennel.
+• Hard vegetables: Next, add any bulky vegetables you’re including, like carrots, cucumbers, red and green peppers, cooked beets and fennel.

 • Salad greens: Last but not least, fill the rest of the jar with salad greens.
 Use your hands to tear them into bite-sized pieces.
 It’s fine to pack them into the jar fairly compactly.